epfl-ada/ada-2023-project-theavengers2023/README.md

 ### 5.1 Interconnection
 At this stage, we will use a network analyze to quantify the number of interactions between actors.
 That will provide an answer about the existence of communities and also an help to visualize these communities.
 ### 5.2 Forecast
+Leveraging the model developed in Part 3, we ventured into the realm of forecasting by applying it to three highly anticipated movies slated for release in 2024: Madame Web, Despicable 4, and Deadpool 3.
+This strategic approach allowed us to scrutinize the model's robustness when faced with movies characterized by inherently unquantifiable features.

 ### Part 6:
 Create the data story for our report.